lmfit/uncertainties/doc/user_guide.rst

 Use of a correlation matrix
 ---------------------------

+Alternatively, correlated values can be defined through:

+- a sequence of nominal values and standard deviations, and
-Alternatively, correlated values can be defined through a *correlation* matrix (the correlation matrix is the covariance matrix normalized with individual standard deviations; it has ones on its diagonal), along with a list of nominal values and standard deviations:
+- a *correlation* matrix between each variable of this sequence (the correlation matrix is the covariance matrix normalized with individual standard deviations; it has ones on its diagonal)—in the form of a NumPy array-like object, e.g. a list of lists, or a NumPy array.

+Example:
 >>> (u3, v3, sum3) = uncertainties.correlated_values_norm(
 ...     [(1, 0.1), (10, 0.1), (21, 0.22360679774997899)], corr_matrix)
 >>> print u3